-

 • Presentation of insights through dashboards or reports

-Why Business Analysts Are a Good Fit for Data Analytics
+Why Business Analysts Are a Natural Fit for Data Analytics

 Here are eight essential keywords and concepts that aspiring data-focused BAs should understand: